Razeeman/Android-SimpleTimeTracker/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+**WearOS App**

+Copyright (C) 2023-2024 Joseph Hale https://jhale.dev,
+[@kantahrek](https://github.com/kantahrek), Anton Razinkov devrazeeman@gmail.com

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 [change_record_thumb]: dev_files/screens/change_record_thumb.png